oracle-livelabs/database/microtx-xa-stock-broker-app/adb-provision/adb-provision.md

 5. This console in the last screenshot shows that no databases yet exist.
 If there were a long list of databases, you could filter the list by the state of the databases (available, stopped, terminated, and so on).
 You can also sort by **Workload Type**.
 Here, the **Transaction Processing** workload type is selected.

-## Task 2: Create an Autonomous Database Instance for Department 1
+## Task 2: Create an Autonomous Database Instance for the Core Banking and Branch Banking Services

 1. Click **Create Autonomous Database** to start the instance creation process.